Exploring Melville Caves - A Hidden Gem Near St Arnaud

 Melville Caves are a fascinating natural formation of enormous granite boulders stacked and balanced against one another on a rocky ridge in the Mount Kooyoora Ranges in Victoria.
 Over time, the gaps between these massive stones have created a series of cave-like chambers, tunnels, and narrow passages that are both impressive and fun to explore.

-Located within Kooyoora State Park near the small town of Brenanah in central Victoria, Melville Caves are steeped in bushranger history.
+Located within Kooyoora State Park near St Arnaud in the Goldfields region of Victoria, Melville Caves are steeped in bushranger history.
 The caves are named after the notorious Captain Melville, who is said to have used this rugged hideaway as a lookout and refuge in the mid-1800s.

 Today, the area feels wonderfully peaceful, with native bushland, birdsong, and the chance to quietly spot kangaroos resting among the rocks — a reminder that this dramatic landscape is as alive as it is historic.